cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Kardur's Vicious Return

-Equivalent cards to Kardur's Vicious Return in black and red (Rakdos) that offer similar effects (sacrifice, damage, reanimation) include:
+Equivalent cards to Kardur's Vicious Return (Rakdos, BR) with similar mechanics (sacrifice, damage, recursion):

 Results: